Open Space Program

 In 2004, Flagstaff voters approved two bond initiatives to fund open space acquisition efforts.
 These funds were leveraged with Arizona State Parks Growing Smarter grant funds to purchase nearly 2,700 acres of protected open space at Picture Canyon Natural and Cultural Preserve and Observatory Mesa Natural Area.
 These areas are managed to provide recreational and educational opportunities.

 On July 6, 2020, the Flagstaff City Council adopted the revised Management Plan for Legally-Designated Open Space (PDF), outlining policies and projects associated with managing the natural and cultural resources on these properties, while providing educational and recreational opportunities for Flagstaff visitors.
 Each year, in addition to directing efforts to meet the Program's mission, Flagstaff Open Space works to achieve the goals outlined in the Legally Designated Open Space Management Plan.

 In 2016, Flagstaff voted in favor of Prop 413, which restricted the use of 300 acres of City-owned property on McMillan Mesa to public open space and passive recreation.
-In line with Prop 413, the next step is to amend the existing zoning of the McMillan Mesa Natural Area from "Public Facilities and Rural Residential Zoning" to Public Open Space (Zoning Map Amendment application PZ-20-00063).
-There were two virtual meetings on December 14, 2020 and January 13, 2021, with opportunities to provide feedback and ask questions about the Zoning Map Amendment application.
-The deadline to submit written comments to the Flagstaff Community Forum ended on January 31, 2021.
+On February 15, 2022, the Flagstaff City Council adopted a resolution amending the existing zoning of the McMillan Mesa Natural Area from "Public Facilities and Rural Residential Zoning" to Public Open Space (Zoning Map Amendment application PZ-20-00063).
+The second reading of the ordinance will be March 1, 2022 at 3pm.
+For more information about the application and the meetings, view this informational letter.

 Year in Review Reports